Raiffeisen-DGTL/checkita-data-quality/docs/en/jobConfig/Targets.md

 * `recipients` - list of recipients for sending notifications.
 Notifications can be sent both to channels and direct users.
   > **Important:** Channel names must start with `#`, and to send notifications to a direct user, you need to
   > specify the name of his account, prefixed with `@`, for example: `@someUser`
+* `template [optional]` - Markdown template to build message body.
+* `templateFile [optional]` - Markdown template file to build message body.

+> Important: `template` parameter has higher priority than `templateFile` one.
+Thus, if both of them are set then
+> explicitly defined template from `template` parameter will be used.
+> If not templates are set then standard email body will be build.
+>
+> Templates support parameter substitution using following syntax: `{{ parameterName }}`.
+>
+> List of available parameter names is shown below.

 ### Send Alerts to Kafka